Flowers in the Rain: Release

-The single was released on 25 August 1967, as the lead single to the band's debut self-titled project, which would release less than a year later, in March 1968.
-There, the album was placed as the sixth track.
+The single was released on 25 August 1967, as the lead single to the band's debut self-titled project, which would be released less than a year later, in March 1968.
+There, on the album it was placed as the sixth track.
 As for the single release, it would continue a streak of top 10 singles from the band, preceded by the band's first two singles, "Night of Fear" and "I Can Hear the Grass Grow", and later followed by the second and final single to the band's debut, "Fire Brigade".
 The song specifically peaked at number two on the UK singles chart, blocked by Engelbert Humperdinck's "The Last Waltz", released that same year.
 The song would also hit the top 10 in Australia, Ireland, Netherlands, Rhodesia, and New Zealand, the latter being where the song hit the top of the Listener chart.
 On the 2007 remastered version of the album, the song is 12 seconds longer on the reissue's second disc, called "New Movement".

 Promotional stunt

-In a promotional stunt for the record, — typical of the band's manager Tony Secunda — a postcard was released with a cartoon of a naked then-Prime Minister Harold Wilson in bed with his secretary Marcia Williams.
+In a promotional stunt for the record – typical of the band's manager Tony Secunda – a postcard was released with a cartoon of a naked then-Prime Minister Harold Wilson in bed with his secretary Marcia Williams.
 Wilson sued, and the High Court ordered that all royalties from the song be donated to a charity of Wilson's choice.
 This arrangement, which remains in force, saw royalties go to the Spastics Society and Stoke Mandeville Hospital during the period of the single's chart success.
 In the 1990s, The Observer newspaper reported the royalties had exceeded £200,000 and that the Harold Wilson Charitable Trust had extended the range of beneficiaries to include, among others, the Oxford Operatic Society, Bolton Lads Club, and the Jewish National Fund for Israel.

 Legacy

 "Flowers in the Rain" achieved its own place in pop history by being the first record to be played on BBC Radio 1 when the station was launched on 30 September 1967.
 (Technically, both George Martin's specially commissioned "Theme One" and John Dankworth's "Beefeaters" were the first tracks to be heard on the station.
-"Beefeaters" was Tony Blackburn's theme tune for Daily Disc Delivery and so it was heard before "Flowers in the Rain").
+"Beefeaters" was Tony Blackburn's theme tune for Daily Disc Delivery and so it was heard before "Flowers in the Rain".)
 On 25 September 2007, BBC Radio 4 featured a programme called The Story of Flowers in the Rain, hosted by Tony Blackburn, on the court action and its related history, to celebrate the 40th anniversary of the song, with Blackburn also using the record to launch his programme on the new That's 60s music channel on 6 January 2023.